3 Helpful / 0 Not

 Cons: Really is more of a practice facility than a course, it feels like playing in a big back yard with the neighbors' dogs barking when you get too close to the fence.

-Other Thoughts: I gave this course a 1 because Hole 9 is kinda fun and the baskets really are great.
-The rest is just flat and short and tame.
-It's on such a tiny property that it doesn't really feel like a course at all.
+Other Thoughts: It's on such a tiny property that it doesn't really feel like a course at all.
 It feels more like a skills test course.
 A couple of baskets are very close to the fence (less than 10 feet I think) on the property line and the dogs on the other side don't seem real friendly---I wouldn't hop the fence if I threw over.

 3 Helpful / 1 Not